shibedrill/kali-chroot/README.md

 # kali-chroot v0.1.0
 Quickly and easily create a Chroot environment in which to run containerized Kali tools, without screwing up your libraries on your host system.

+Feel free to contribute!

 Summary:
 This script utilizes schroot and debootstrap to create a chroot environment on your system.
-It installs the kali-core package, alongside ZSH, in a user-specified directory.
-Then it patches all the issues I've encountered thus far in order to grant you a functional installation.
+It installs the kali-core metapackage, alongside zsh, in a user-specified directory.
+Then it patches all the issues I've encountered thus far, in order to grant you a functional installation.

-Feel free to contribute!

 Features:
 - Fully automated, with very minimal user action